alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 The Reservation RestAPI MUST be published as a Node service of type `urn:x-matrox:service:exclusive/v1.0`.
 The service declaration indicates the URL where the service is accessible and if OAuth2.0 authorizations are required to access the service.

-The requests and responses MUST use `Content-Type: application/json`.
+Requests and responses containing a body MUST use `Content-Type: application/json`.

 In addition to the endpoint-specific status codes defined below, implementations MAY return any standard HTTP error status code (e.g., `405 Method Not Allowed`, `415 Unsupported Media Type`, `429 Too Many Requests`, `500 Internal Server Error`, `501 Not Implemented`) as appropriate.

+Responses carrying an error status are not required to include a response body, and this specification does not define one.
+The status code and the response headers defined in this specification are the only normative content of an error response.

 ### Acquire